justeattakeaway/pie/packages/tools/pie-css/README.md

 ## z-index

 Some PIE Web Components use a z-index value to control how they stack on a webpage.
 These values are defined in the `pie-css` package as css variables and are utilized internally.
 In most cases, a webpage should follow the DOM's natural stacking order and the default z-index order assigned for each component.
-However, if you're creating custom components, refer to the following table to make sure they don't conflict with other parts of the UI.
+However, if you're creating custom components, refer to the following table to make sure they don't conflict with other components.

 | Token              | Z-Index Value  |
 | -------------------------- | ---------------|